medic/cht-core/config/default/GUIDE.md

 # Reference configuration changes cookbook

-These instructions are aimed at developers and technical people who are exploring the reference configuration and are looking to make small changes and explore what is possible.
-They are necessarily hands-off, as explaining in detail everything that can be accompilshed is a larger task suited to more detailed documentation.
+These instructions are aimed at developers and technical people who are exploring the reference configuration and are looking to make small changes to see what is possible.
+Detailed tutorials on how to build apps from scratch with the Core Framework will be available soon.
+In the meantime the best source for detailed documentation is available in the [Developing Community Health Aapplications](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md) page.

-Tutorials on how to create Core Framework Configurations from scratch have begun, and will be [available here](LINK).
-They are designed to clearly explain and walk developers through everything that can be accompilshed in the Core Framework, providing a base of understanding to make changes in all facets of a configuration.

-Detailed reference documentation on the various features is being revamped from existing documentation and will be [available here](LINK).

 ## Modifying the reference config